Terasology/Books/README.md

   }
 }
 ```
-where book.png is the name of the icon in the prefabs folder.
-Display name and Book contain information relevant to how the book is displayed.
-InteractionScreen contains information relevant to how the book is interacted with.
-All books should have usage set to "ON_USER".
+where `book.png` is the name of the icon in the prefabs folder. `DisplayName` and `Book` contain information relevant to how the book is displayed. `InteractionScreen` contains information relevant to how the book is interacted with.
+All books should have usage set to `ON_USER`.

 ## Creating a bookcase